Racine Juniors Volleyball Club 2016-2017 FAQ

 How many players will be on a team?

 Team size is expected to be 10-11 players.
 However, there may be a special rare circumstance where there would be less than 10.
-No team will have 12 players on it.

 Is playing time guaranteed?